chocolatey/choco-wiki/Proxy-Settings-for-Chocolatey.md

 # Installing Chocolatey behind a proxy server

+# THIS MAY BE OUTDATED and not relevant for new choco - https://botbot.me/freenode/chocolatey/msg/33393135/
 When trying to install Chocolatey behind a proxy server, you may be faced with errors like

 > Boo to the Chocolatey gods!
 Get Response returned: (407) Proxy Authentication Required